davetimmins/Anywhere.ArcGIS/MIGRATION.md

+Why the change?
+Well there are 2 main reasons, the first is that this is now a netstandard library rather than a portable class library (PCL), so the old naming didn't really apply.
+Secondly, NuGet now has package Id reservations and so I can't use ArcGIS as the suffix anymore.

-Top migrate from ArcGIS.PCL to Anywhere.ArcGIS the following breaking changes need to be done / reviewed:
+To migrate from ArcGIS.PCL to Anywhere.ArcGIS the following breaking changes need to be done / reviewed:

 - All namespaces have changed from `ArcGIS.ServiceModel.*` to `Anywhere.ArcGIS.*`.